rossma/storytellers/backend/README.md

 ### delete-story
 > This function is triggered every time a record is deleted from the stories collection.
-> Data cleanup is performed in this function by removing rows from other referenced documents
-> Uploaded files to storage related to this story are also removed

 #### Deploy function
 firebase deploy --only functions:onDeleteStory

+### delete-chapter
+> This function is triggered every time a record is deleted from the chapters collection.

+#### Deploy function
+firebase deploy --only functions:onDeleteChapter

+### delete-page
+> This function is triggered every time a record is deleted from the stories collection.

+#### Deploy function
+firebase deploy --only functions:onDeletePage

 ### delete-image
-> This function is triggered every time a record is deleted from the images collection probably when an old image is replaced with a new one.
+> This function is triggered every time a record is deleted from the images collection.
-> Uploaded files to storage related to this image are removed from storage

 #### Deploy function
 firebase deploy --only functions:onDeleteImage